dezignhero/swiper.js/README.md

 * swipeMin - How many pixel differences between touchMove events for a gesture to be considered a "swipe".
 A swipe will trigger the next slide.
 Default is 40 (pixels).
 * preventAdvance - A function to disable and hide the prev/next controls.
 * container - The element that contains all the slides.
 Default markup expects '.container'.
-* page : The selector used for jQuery/Zepto to grab and identify individual pages.
+* frame - The selector used for jQuery/Zepto to grab and identify individual pages.
 Default is '.page'.
+* frameWidth - Lets you set custom frame widths in case your frames are less than the viewport width.
 * controls - The selector used for jQuery/Zepto to grab and identify controls.
 Default is '.control'.
-* clickEvent : The event used to trigger button presses on the controls.
+* clickEvent - The event used to trigger button presses on the controls.
 Swiper.js will use 'touchstart' if it is available.
 Otherwise default is 'click'.
+* controlsOnly (bool) - Only allow progression of the slider to be activated through control clicks/taps.
+Turns off swiping when true.